top of page

 It is important to know that many farmers classify their animals as Wagyu, when in fact, they are Wagyu-Angus crossbreeds.
 This is typically represented on a rating scale of F1 - F5 which means the cow contains 50% - 96.875% Wagyu respectively.
 Most American Wagyu is rated F1 which is 50% Wagyu and 50% other.

-At BLAC Wagyu, we exclusively breed 100% full-blood Wagyu that is registered with the American Wagyu Association.
-Every cattle's DNA can be traced back to Japan lineage, ensuring top-notch authenticity and quality.
+Our farm specializes in breeding 100% full-blood Wagyu that is registered with the American Wagyu Association.
+With each animal's DNA traceable to Japanese lineage, we guarantee authenticity and quality.

 IO6A7630.jpg